CJC-1295 & Ipamorelin Blend (10mg)

 CJC-1295 & Ipamorelin Peptide Blend

 CJC-1295 & Ipamorelin peptides both are suggested by researchers to augment the levels of the growth hormones through a possible triggering of the anterior pituitary gland.
-Scientists consider that once triggered, growth hormones may be naturally secreted, maintaining levels of growth hormones in the organism (5).
+Scientists consider that once triggered, growth hormones may be naturally secreted, maintaining levels of growth hormones in the organism.(3)

-CJC-1295 peptide has four amino acid substitutions in its structure which scientists suggest may enhance its activity and resistance towards proteolytic enzymes.
-Owing to these substitutions, the peptide might be able to bind covalently to blood albumin, with trace amounts possibly able to bind to fibrinogen and immunoglobulin G (IgG) (6).
-This may lead to elevated levels of plasma growth hormone and insulin-like growth factor 1 (IGF-1).
+CJC-1295 peptide is a tetrasubstituted version of GHRH 1-29, developed to represent the shortest functional sequence of GHRH.
+GHRH 1-29 consists of the first 29 amino acids of the native GHRH peptide, and may potentially stimulate growth hormone production in pituitary gland cells, called somatotrophs.
+The peptide has four amino acid substitutions in its structure, which scientists suggest may enhance its activity and resistance towards proteolytic enzymes.
+More specifically, the amino acids which are replaced appear to be the 2nd, 8th, 15th, and 27th amino acids.
+Owing to these substitutions, the peptide might be able to bind covalently to blood albumin, with trace amounts possibly able to bind to fibrinogen and immunoglobulin G (IgG).
+As a result, the apparent half-life of the peptide may increase from 10 mins to 30 mins.(4) This may lead to elevated levels of plasma growth hormone and insulin-like growth factor 1 (IGF-1).

-When the peptide blend, sometimes also called the peptide stack, is presented in combination, research studies typically report that the Ipamorelin exerts initial action, exhibiting some sign of impact within the first two hours (7) of presentation, and as it starts to wean off, the CJC-1295 peptide may gradually supplement action (7).
-Research studies have studied the peptides alone and in combination for the following potential actions:
+When the peptide blend, sometimes also called the peptide stack, is presented in combination, research studies typically report that the Ipamorelin exerts initial action, exhibiting some sign of impact within the first two hours of presentation, and as it starts to wean off, the CJC-1295 peptide may gradually supplement action.(6)

 Research and Clinical Studies

-CJC-1295 & Ipamorelin Peptide and Half Life Determination
+CJC-1295 & Ipamorelin Blend and Half Life Determination

 CJC-1295 & Ipamorelin peptide blend is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.